 Pratt Community College and the 13 unified school districts in its service area have completed contractual agreements that allow qualified high school sophomores, juniors and seniors to earn college credit for successful completion of selected classes.
 The student may also be eligible to earn high school credit at their high school's discretion.
 Courses in the academic and technical areas are available to these high school students.
-All students who desire to enroll in English, Math, or Chemistry must complete placement testing or have qualifying ACT or ACCUPLACER scores to determine eligibility.
+All students who desire to enroll in English, Math, or Chemistry must complete placement testing or have qualifying ACT or Next-Generation ACCUPLACER scores to determine eligibility.
 High school students from within and outside the PCC service area may earn college credit via online classes.
-Check with your high school counselor for more information.
-Kingman High School students also have the opportunity to earn a certificate in automotive technology through Pratt Community College.
+Students should check with their high school counselor for more information.